ProjectIxian/projectixian.github.io/_tech_docs/ixicash.md

 ---

 Offering a strong incentive to run Ixian Nodes is essential in maintaining the Ixian network.
 This incentive arrives in the form of IxiCash, a cryptocurrency designed for micro transactions.
-Using IxiCash you are able to send friends money and pay for premium content.
+Using IxiCash you are able to send money to friends and pay for premium content.
 Whether you are providing tech support, performing a live show and broadcasting it to paying viewers, you can charge a service fee in IxiCash.

 ## Premine